sauravlhs/BoardGame/README.md

     - Go to Jenkins --> Manage Jenkins --> Open manage files --> Click on add a new config --> select global maven settings.xml.
     - Give ID of your choice and click next.
     - Find the Content section and scroll down until you find Servers section.
-    - Add the following section
+    - Add the following section:

       ```bash
       <server>